gozo1234/THREE.TextTexture/README.md

 `class THREE.TextTexture extends THREE.Texture`

-An instance of `TextTexture` is a texture for writing text on the canvas.
+An instance of `TextTexture` is a texture for writing the text.

 ## demo